tomcl/HowToUseGitTJWC/README.md

 To create a named branch that is a copy of the current master:

 * In Github Desktop `Branch-> New Branch`.
-Give your name branch a name e.g `mybranch`.
+Give your name branch a name e.g. `mybranch`.
 After creating the branch Github desktop will switch to tracking the new branch.
 You can change this at any time from the top toolbar.

 The new branch can be fetched or pulled from the origin just like master.
 Unlike master, it is not likely that anyone else will make commits to it - although anyone with write access to the origin repo could do so.
 Branches allow each developer to have separate code on top of a common base, with the ability to merge changes back to the common code when/if they reach a suitable state.